-Our market-leading, experienced Global Asset Recovery and Enforcement Team have handled some of the highest-profile, most well-known cross-border cases in the last 25 years setting countless ground-breaking precedents for asset-tracing, freezing injunctions, fraud claims, and off-shore trusts.
+Our market-leading, experienced Global Asset Recovery and Enforcement team has handled some of the highestprofile, most well-known cross-border cases in the last 25 years setting countless ground-breaking precedents for asset-tracing, freezing injunctions, fraud claims, and offshore trusts.
 With our numerous leading judgments, we have the unique experience of developing the law in fraud and asset tracing.